Kasliwal17/federated/README.md

 ## Acknowledgement

-The model and architecture was first published in Circuits, Systems, and Signal Processing, Springer., 2022 by Springer Nature.
+The model and architecture was first published in 2021 IEEE 18th International Symposium on Biomedical Imaging (ISBI).

-This work is undertaken as part of Intel India Grand Challenge 2016 Project MIRIAD: Many Incarnations of Screening of Radiology for High Throughput Disease Screening via Multiple Instance Reinforcement Learning with Adversarial Deep Neural Networks, sponsored by Intel Technology India Pvt.
-Ltd., Bangalore, India.
+This work is supported through a research grant from Intel India Grand Challenge 2016 for Project MIRIAD.

 **Principal Investigators**